RafaelGSS/blog/priv/posts/node-performance-debugging.md

 [![flamegraph output](/images/node-performance-debugging/flamegraphv1-output.svg)](/images/node-performance-debugging/flamegraphv1-output.svg){:target=_blank}

-Going deep on the flame we can see the `express` router taking to longer the CPU use, of course we need be on mind the our endpoint doesn't process anything we just care about our http router, in these case `express`.
+Going deep on the flame we can see the `express` router taking to longer the CPU use, of course, we need be on mind our endpoint doesn't process anything we just care about our http router, in these case `express`.

 ![flamegraph deep output](/images/node-performance-debugging/flame-express.png)

-### Node Profilling Options
+### Node Profiling Options

 `--perf-basic-prof-only-functions` and `--perf-basic-prof` seem like the only two you might be initially interested in for debugging your JavaScript code.

-These options replace most of functions `V8::Function::Call` to a real function javascript for you indentify in the flamegraph.
+These options replace most of functions `V8::Function::Call` to a real function javascript for you identify in the flamegraph.
-This ocurr because V8 places symbols JIT (Just-in-Time)
+This occur because V8 places symbols JIT (Just-in-Time)

 This option was introduced [here](https://codereview.chromium.org/70013002) with description:
 ```
---perf_basic_prof - outputs the files in a format that the existing perf tool
+--perf-basic-prof - outputs the files in a format that the existing perf tool
 can consume.
 Only 'perf report' is supported.
 ```